aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-01-n-ball-gamma-function.md

   \left(\frac{n}{2}\right) \\
 $$

-Notice that in out volume expression we a factor of $\frac{2}{n\Gamma(n/2)}$.
+Notice that in our volume expression we have a factor of
-Taking the reciprocal of both sides of the above formula:
+$\frac{2}{n\Gamma(n/2)}$.
+So taking the reciprocal of both sides of the above
+formula:

 $$
   \frac{1}{\Gamma(n/2 + 1)} = \frac{2}{n\Gamma(n/2)}
 $$

-And so, substituting this back into the volume expression we get:
+And then substituting this back into the volume expression we get:

 $$
   \boxed {V_n = \frac{\pi^{n/2}}{\Gamma \left( \frac{n}{2} + 1 \right)}}
 $$

-which is the general formula for a unit $n$-ball.
+which is _the general formula for the volume of a unit $n$-ball_.
 One of the definitions of the Gamma function is

 $$
   \Gamma (z) = (z-1)!